Which Is Bigger Meters Or Yards

 The Meter

 The meter originated during the French Revolution as an attempt to create a universal, natural unit of length.
-So modern definitions rely on the speed of light: one meter equals the distance light travels in vacuum in 1⁄299,792,458 seconds.
-In 1791, French scientists defined the meter as one ten‑millionth of the distance from the equator to the North Pole along a meridian through Paris.
+Plus, in 1791, French scientists defined the meter as one ten‑millionth of the distance from the equator to the North Pole along a meridian through Paris.
+Think about it: modern definitions rely on the speed of light: one meter equals the distance light travels in vacuum in 1⁄299,792,458 seconds.
 This definition guarantees extraordinary precision and stability.

 The Yard

 The yard’s roots trace back to Anglo‑Saxon England, where it was originally based on the length of a man's stride.
-Consider this: the 1959 agreement aligned the yard with the metric system, establishing the exact conversion of 0.
-Over centuries, the yard was standardized several times, finally being fixed at 36 inches in the 19th century.
-9144 meters.
+But over centuries, the yard was standardized several times, finally being fixed at 36 inches in the 19th century.
+The 1959 agreement aligned the yard with the metric system, establishing the exact conversion of 0.9144 meters.

 Practical Situations Where the Difference Matters